pubeldev/OpenPrintTag/docs_src/README.md

 * [Terminology](terminology.md)
 * [**Format specification for NFC tags**](nfc_data_format.md) (static & dynamic information)
-* Format specification for QR codes (static information only)
+* Format specification for QR codes (static information only) – TBD
 * [Examples](examples.md)

 ### Use cases for the data tags

 1. Automation/user comfort
-	 * When user loads a new filament in the printer, the printer can scan the tag and load up the material information (material type, color, ...) automatically without prompting the user.
+	 - When a user loads a filament in the printer, the printer can scan the tag for material information (material type, color, temperatures, ...) automatically.
 2. Material usage tracking (dynamic information)
-	 * The printers can use the data tags to monitor material usage and for example warn user when there is not enough material to print a given model.
+	 - Printers can use the data tags to monitor material usage.
+	 	- The data can be used to warn the user when there is not enough material to start a print.
 3. Inventory management
-	 * By putting a data tag with an unique ID in a machine readable format on every material package, managing the inventory for warehouses/print farms can become more automated an efficient.
+	 - Having uniquely identifiable data tag on every package enables more efficient and automated inventory management for warehouses or print farms.